What Is Generation X?

 Creating A Product For Generation X

 Generation X is a unique generation.
 They have been exposed to new things and were quick to adapt and embrace the changes.
-They are the most influential generation in the worldwide population today, and their buying power can make or break a product’s success story.
+They are one of the most influential generations in the worldwide market today, and their buying power can make or break a product’s success story.
 Therefore, entrepreneurs need to know how to create a product that appeals to them before they invest time and money in it.

-Any advertising expenditure cannot grasp a Gen-Xer until the product is genuine.
+Any advertising expenditure cannot grasp a Gen Xer until the product is genuine and its claims can be backed up with evidence.

-Gen-Xers often feel young for their age, and when a brand approaches them by hitting their memories, they value it and prefer to choose that product.
+Gen Xers often feel young for their age, and when a brand approaches them by hitting their memories through music, imagery, or cultural references from the 80s and 90s, they value it and prefer to choose that product.
+For this generation, nostalgia is not just a tactic โ it is identity.
+MTV, grunge, and the pop culture of their formative years remain deeply tied to who they are.

 Once they feel valued, they will become loyalists and unpaid ambassadors for the concerned brand.

-Gen-Xers are tech-savvy people and have readily adopted technological changes from PCs to laptops and cell phones to smartphones.
-Moreover, an average Gen-Xer spends more time per day on devices than millennials do - 3 hours on smartphones, 1.3 hours on PCs, and 35 minutes on tablets.
+Gen Xers are tech-savvy people and have readily adopted technological changes from PCs to laptops and cell phones to smartphones.
+An average Gen Xer spends more time per day on devices than Millennials do โ 3 hours on smartphones, 1.3 hours on PCs, and 35 minutes on tablets.

 Use Traditional Means

+Gen Xers value the worth of the product or service on offer.
 A vast majority of Generation X watches TV, listens to the radio, and reads newspapers.
-And not to forget they are the only generation that checks their emails daily.
-In a way, they consider these means of communication highly reliable.
+And not to forget they are the generation most consistent about checking their email daily, making email marketing one of the highest-ROI channels for reaching Gen X. In a way, they consider these means of communication highly reliable.

-Therefore, brands should try to connect with Gen-Xers by becoming a part of their lives through the use of traditional media.
-Creating an authentic message and communicating it through to the conventional sources goes a long way in capturing Gen X.
+Therefore, brands should try to connect with Gen Xers by becoming a part of their lives through the use of traditional media alongside digital.
+Creating an authentic message and communicating it through conventional sources goes a long way in capturing Gen X.

 Be Authentic

-The best way to entice the conservative Gen X is through transparency.
+The best way to entice the value-driven Gen X is through transparency.

 Offer Deals And Loyalty Rewards